giva16/drawio-custom-lib/README.md

 ### **Method 1 (Recommended): Directly importing the libraries package from the Github Repository to diagrams.net:**

-#### To import the libraries package directly from the Github Repository to diagrams.net simply click on this <a href="https://app.diagrams.net/?splash=0&clibs=Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-General.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-Interface.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-Participant.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-ServicesArchitecture.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-ServiceContract.xml">link</a>
+#### To import the libraries package directly from the Github Repository to diagrams.net simply click on this <a href="https://app.diagrams.net/?splash=0&clibs=Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-General.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-Interface.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-Participant.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-ServicesArchitecture.xml;Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fgiva16%2Fdrawio-custom-lib%2Fmain%2FSOAML%2520Library%2FSoaML-ServiceContract.xml">link</a>, this link will directly import the libraries from the github repository to the diagrams.net web application's library manager.
+The libraries will be stored in the local storage of your web-browser.

+**To Update the libraries:** Close the libraries in diagrams.net and click on this link again.
+This will update the libraries in the local storage of your web-browser.

+**\*Note:** _This method does not allow the user to modify the libraries and templates and is not available for the offline diagrams.net desktop application._

 ### **Method 2 (Allows User to Modify Libraries and Templates): Downloading the repository and importing the libraries package to diagrams.net/draw.io desktop:**